progressivis/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

+This organization gathers all the repositories related to the ProgressiVis Toolkit, its JupyterLab support, and many related projects.

+ProgressiVis is a toolkit designed to run data analyses in a progressive way and visualize the results on the fly.
+See the [ProgressiVis README file](https://github.com/progressivis/progressivis/main/profile/README.md) for more details.

+The documentation is available at https://progressivis.readthedocs.io/en/latest/